ryssbowh/craft-themes/DEVELOPERS.md

     $event->bundles[] = MyBundle::class;
 });
 ```
-respond to the js event `register-fields-components` and add your component and clone function to the `event.detail` variable.
+Your javascript must respond to the event `register-fields-components` and add your component and clone function to the `event.detail` variable.

 Examples [here](vue/src/fields/main.js)

-"new" fields (any field that doesn't extend from `CraftField`) can be created automatically on layouts if you return true to the method `shouldExistOnLayout(LayoutInterface $layout)`.
+"themes" fields (any field that doesn't extend from `CraftField`) can be created automatically on layouts if you return true to the method `shouldExistOnLayout(LayoutInterface $layout)`.
 By default this method returns false.
 This method won't have any effect for fields that extends `CraftField`, as they will be created automatically (assuming a Craft field exists on the category group/entry type).

 ### Define a new displayer